DrPollo/viewer/README.md

 ##### Priority params

 Priority params are meant to custom the visualisation of events within areaViewer:
- - highlight: what should be prominent
+ - highlight: what should be prominent (colored, icons and bigger)
- - background: what is less relevant
+ - background: what is less relevant (small, gray and no icons)
  - exclude: what should not be rendered
- - ***todo*** include: what should be included (if defined what is not explicitly included will be excluded)

 ### Install
 To support the development of AreaViewer, ``gulpfile.js`` includes lives erver, ecma6 linter and browserify boundler scripts.